thomas-fossati/I-D-1/README.md

 * <b>Bulletin Board</b> <br>
   <i>draft-hartke-t2trg-bulletin-board</i> <br>
-  A bulletin board is a hypermedia-driven REST application that can be used in Thing-to-Thing communication for publishing information such as thing descriptions, configurations, resource descriptions or sleep schedules at a central location. <br>
+  A Thing-to-Thing Bulletin Board is a RESTful, hypermedia-driven Web application that can be used in Thing-to-Thing communication to publish information such as thing descriptions, configurations, resource descriptions or sleep schedules at a central location. <br>
   [text](https://tools.ietf.org/id/draft-hartke-t2trg-bulletin-board.txt) |
   [html](https://tools.ietf.org/html/draft-hartke-t2trg-bulletin-board) |
   [datatracker](https://datatracker.ietf.org/doc/draft-hartke-t2trg-bulletin-board/) |